On March 3rd, I woke up to this text:

 What would it take for relocation?

 Recon was activated immediately.
-Over the next four weeks, I learned we had a squirrel family, their feeding schedule inside and their work outside was literally from dawn to dusk.
-Not too different from my life.
+Over the next four weeks, I learned we had a squirrel family, their feeding and “work” schedule.
+They were out from literally dawn to dusk.
+Not too different from my work schedule.

-I found the point of egress.
+The point of egress was found.
 There was a hole where the old and less old additions meet.

 Without thinking of larger ramifications, I focused on shutting down this Grand Central Station.
 I clogged the hole with spray foam and rocks.
 It worked immediately.